lainislain/lainislain/README.md

 ### Hi there 👋

 - 👨‍💻 I'm a python developper interested in data science
-- 🌱 Currently learning and practicing solidity and Webdev
+- 🌱 Currently learning and practicing solidity and webdev
 - 🏠 Open source enthusiast
 - 💬 Problem solving and competitive programming addict
 - 👯 Looking to collaborate on machine learning and blockchain projects